 And it gave rise to what today is called Veterans Day.

-And so, today, November 11th — Veterans Day — The Legal Genealogist joins those who pause to thank every man and woman who has ever served this nation, wearing the uniform of its military services.
+And so, today, November 11th — Veterans Day11 — The Legal Genealogist joins those who pause to thank every man and woman who has ever served this nation, wearing the uniform of its military services.

-Among them, my brothers and sister:
+Among them, my brothers, sister and nephew-in-law: